jolim24601/GH-Viewer/README.md

 Some reasons I chose Redux:

-1. Redux-thunk middleware.
-Instead of actions firing off directly, they instead return chain-able thunks, delaying their execution while passing along the store's #dispatch and #getState methods.

-2. A functional approach to thinking about state.
+1. A functional approach to thinking about state.
 Each reducer written in the reducers folder is in charge of its own subtree, and the entire state of the app is passed through these combined reducers which, instead of mutating state, creates a copy of it with its requisite changes.
 Redux devtools and logger middleware mean that I can view an action and its resulting state at any point in my app's history.

+2. Redux-thunk middleware.
+Instead of actions firing off directly, they instead return chain-able thunks, delaying their execution while passing along the store's #dispatch and #getState methods.

 Some reasons I chose React:

-1. It's awesome.
-2. Efficient re-renders with ImmutableJS + shallow object compares using React's pure-render-mixin.
+1. Efficient re-renders with ImmutableJS + shallow object compares using React's pure-render-mixin.
+2. Re-usable components with declared prop types to keep code DRY and easy to read.
-3. Re-usable components
+3. It's awesome!

-CSS:
+PostCSS:

-PostCSS.
-Represents CSS as an AST.
+Represents CSS as an AST, creating a programmable interface for plugins like autoprefixer.

 ### Technical Highlights

-Pagination with caching:
+*Pagination with caching:*

 Inspired by [this]((http://engineering.vine.co/post/121700244802/instant-paginated-results-in-angularjs) post on pagination from Vine's engineering blog, I decided to employ a similar caching method to storing paginated data.
 By pre-fetching the next page asynchronously, I reduce the time required by the user to view the next list of issues.
 If the user decides to view a specific issue's comments and go back to the original list, no extra fetch is required.
 If they decide to visit the previous page, that current page's issues will be cached as the next page.